yoratoni/Mdisk/README.md

 -------------
 I suppose, for now, that these files are actually some trailer videos or something like that.
 There's only 4 of these files inside the Big File, they all ends with `NTSC` and `PAL`.

-Certainly some video captures done with a **Matrox** video capture card.
+These files can be found inside `01 Texture Bank/Video Library/Trailer BGE`, so it seems possible that these files could be some video that can be set as textures inside of the game..

-Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed data size field, if the file size == the decompressed data size (- 2004), it uses `NTSC`.
+Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed file size field, if the file size == the decompressed file size (- 2004), it uses `NTSC`.

 A `*.mtx` file seems to contain a table that starts just after the header, this table is always 19,000 bytes long.